Connect with us

 Heat Stroke – 3rd Stage of Heat Emergency:

 A heat stroke is a medical emergency.
-Similar symptoms to heat exhaustion but a heat stroke is when your body’s internal temperature reaches over 103 degrees (“CCMH Heath'').
-If you begin to experience a loss or change of consciousness, become agitated or have unexplained behavior changes, hot, red, and dry skin, and an extreme headache, get yourself to a shaded or cool area and call 911 right away.
-Attempt to lower your body temperature by applying a cool compress to head, chest, neck, and/or back, but do not drink water, especially cold water Unfortunately, water may do more harm than good by constricting the capillaries, causing stomach cramps, and decreasing the absorption rate. (“CCMH Health”)
+Similar symptoms to heat exhaustion but a heat stroke is when your body’s internal temperature reaches over 103 degrees (“CCMH Heath”).
+If you begin to experience a loss or change of consciousness, become agitated, or have unexplained behavior changes, hot, red, and dry skinand an extreme headache, get yourself to a shaded or cool area and call 911 right away.
+Attempt to lower your body temperature by applying a cool compress to the head, chest, neck, and/or back, but do not drink water, especially cold water Unfortunately, water may do more harm than good by constricting the capillaries, causing stomach cramps, and decreasing the absorption rate. (“CCMH Health”)

 Keep yourself and others safe during the summer heat by simply being aware of possible signs and symptoms of heat illnesses.